-Peter was a young Vancouver physician diagnosed with HIV/AIDS in 1985.
+Peter was a young Vancouver physician diagnosed with advanced AIDS in 1986.
 When his condition became too debilitating to continue practising medicine, he sought to inform and educate the public and others living with HIV/AIDS via The Dr. Peter Diaries.
 In 111 television episodes broadcast on CBC TV over two years, Dr. Peter used honesty, pathos and humour to share his experience, bringing a human face and a human touch to the epidemic at a time when too few knew the difference between myth and medical reality.

 The Dr. Peter AIDS Foundation was established by Dr. Peter Jepson-Young just prior to his death in 1992.